dental implant problems

 Infection at the Implant Site

-Smoking, autoimmune diseases, and poor oral hygiene can contribute to an infection after the procedure.
+Smoking, autoimmune diseases, gum disease, and poor oral hygiene can contribute to an infection after the procedure.
 Treatment for infection depends on its location and severity.
 For example, a gum infection may require treatment with antibiotics or a soft tissue graft.
-In contrast, a bone infection may require removal of the implant and the infected surrounding bone tissue.
-A bone graft may be necessary after a period of healing.

 Allergic Reaction